 What Is Ledger?

-The company behind Ledger Nano S was founded in 2014 and since then has become one of the market leaders in terms of security and solutions for blockchain apps and cryptocurrencies.
+The company behind the Ledger wallet app was founded in 2014 and since then has become one of the market leaders in terms of security and solutions for blockchain apps and cryptocurrencies.

 These guys surely know what they are doing!

 It was first mentioned in 2016 as a hardware multicurrency wallet.